vashman/range_layer/doc/purposal.md

 ------------------------------------------------------------
 1. When constructing a range type, no obervable transversal should take place.
+2. The ctor should not eat any part of the range.

 Automatic transversal
 ------------------------------------------------------------
-1. Reading or Writing to a range should transvese once, when the operation completes.
+1. Reading or Writing to a range should transverse once, when the operation completes.

 Non-const observation